-DISCLAIMER: while registered as non-practicing, I cannot give osteopathic advice.
-This post is intended to be informative, not instructive.
-Operations considered non-urgent would normally take a while to come through, but with additional delays due to the pandemic, waiting times are even longer.
-Even during lockdown, when you can’t necessarily see your manual therapist, there […]Read More Managing delayed surgery for arthritis
+Operations considered non-urgent would normally take a while to come through, but with additional delays due to the pandemic, waiting times for surgery are even longer.
+Even during lockdown, when you can’t necessarily see your manual therapist, there are things you can do to manage your symptoms.
+Osteoarthritis Basics Osteoarthritis can affect any cartilaginous joint. […]Read More Managing delayed surgery for arthritis

 Osteopathy is a holistic therapy.
 Holism is important for addressing the root causes for a problem, and managing them; not only to improve symptoms, but also to reduce the chance of recurrence.
 A dictionary definition of holism is: The treating of the whole person, taking into account mental and social factors, rather than just the […]Read More How is Osteopathy Holistic?